Skip to content

 • Manage structure using drag-and-drop and the three-dot menu

-• Update locations at any time as your project evolves
+• Update, edit and remove locations at any time as your project evolves

 • Locations are referenced across Shape tools to provide project context